bartezr8/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ** (RuntimeError) oops
 ```

-Other errors can be raised with `raise/2` passing the error name and a list of keyword arguments:
+Other errors can be raised with `raise/2` passing the error name и a list of keyword arguments:

 ```iex
 iex> raise ArgumentError, message: "invalid argument foo" ** (ArgumentError) invalid argument foo
 ```

-You can also define your own errors by creating a module and using the `defexception` construct inside it; this way, you'll create an error with the same name as the module it's defined in.
+You can also define your own errors by creating a module и using the `defexception` construct inside it; this way, you'll create an error with the same name as the module it's defined in.
 The most common case is to define a custom exception with a message field:

 ```iex
 iex> defmodule MyError do